patrickstowell/PHY303-Lectures/_sources/phy303-unit8-compoundreactions.md

 The shapes of the resonances in figure 6 do not look like figure 7: they have a pronounced asymmetry, with a dip in the cross section before the resonant rise.
 This is caused by interference between the resonance and non-resonant elastic scattering off the nuclear potential.
 This can be verified by

-13

-Figure 7: the Breit-Wigner distribution.

 ![Alt text](image-61.png)

 ![Alt text](image-62.png)

-The text from your image is:

 As can be seen from the form of the Breit-Wigner, the height of the resonance peak is proportional to \(2J + 1\), and can therefore be used to deduce the spin of the excited state.